 All operations updated their 2018 closure cost estimates, which were externally assured.
 The funding methods used in each region to make provision for the mine closure cost estimates are:

 - Peru – bank guarantees

-The total gross mine closure liability for Gold Fields remained unchanged at US$381m in 2017.
+The total gross mine closure liability for Gold Fields rose by 5% to US$400m in 2018.
 A breakdown is provided in the table below.

 As part of its vision of responsible stewardship of the environment, Gold Fields commits to responsible management of waste and tailings deposits.
 We typically generate the following waste streams:

 - Hazardous wastes, such as chemical and hydrocarbon waste

 - Non-hazardous waste, such as general landfill waste